ccyanxyz/ethct/README.md

 We now have a private key `ca96819b848883b0694c8b284d55f1259849339e477e7d606f07ce0656fbe357` and a nonce value `6`,  the associate address is `0xe09FBEFc7FfE44FB5E825Edd797dE0160e1d7B3B`, we need to use this account to deploy the exploit contract and call the `exploit` funtion.

-First, configure ethct with one of your own private key:
+First, configure ethct with one of your own private keys:

 ```
 ethct --config --privkey <YOUR_PRIVATE_KEY>